-- Establishing consistent risk definitions to be applied in CLIAI; - Risk reporting which includes a prospective risk assessment to identify areas where risks could be evolving or emerging due to changes in business strategy or market conditions; - Risk reporting (supported by risk escalation protocol) to ensure that risks with significant potential to impact CLIAI are escalated for assessment; - The Emerging Risk identification and review process which is facilitated by formal emerging risk identification workshops in CLIAI with findings reviewed by the BRC.
+- Establishing consistent risk definitions to be applied in CLIAI; - Risk reporting which includes a prospective risk assessment to identify areas where risks could be evolving or emerging due to changes in business strategy or market conditions; - Risk reporting (supported by risk escalation protocol) to ensure that risks with significant potential to impact CLIAI are escalated for assessment; - The Emerging Risk identification and review process which is facilitated by formal emerging risk identification workshops with findings reviewed by the BRC.

-CLIAI will maintain first line and second line operating policies, standards and processes to ensure the effective identification, assessment and prioritisation of risks consistent with the CLG and GWL ERM Policies and Solvency II requirements.
+CLIAI will maintain first line and second line operating policies, standards and processes to ensure the effective identification, assessment and prioritisation of risks consistent with the CLG ERM Policy and Solvency II requirements.